 Stitches will be left in the skin for 3-14 days, depending on where they are located.

-After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision sitePain that you cannot control with the medicines you have been givenAny new symptoms
+It is important to monitor your recovery.
+Alert your doctor to any problems.
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision sitePain that you cannot control with the medications you were givenNew or worsening symptoms

 6/3/2011 DynaMed's Systematic Literature Surveillance